open-telemetry/opentelemetry-specification/specification/overview.md

 ## DistributedContext

 The **DistributedContext** exists to store labels that describe the context of an operation an application performs.
 It is intended to enable context that are custom to the application or integrations in contrast to other contexts, such as `SpanContext`.
-For a specific operation, there should not be multiple **DistributedContext** instances.
+Only one **DistributedContext** should be associated with any particular operation.

 For example, a web service can benefit from including context around what service has sent the request.
 Or a SaaS provider can include context about the API user or token that is responsible for that request.
 These values can be consumed from **DistributedContext** and used as an additional dimension for a metric, or additional context for logs and traces.